FowlerLab/starcall-workflow/readme.md

 ### General file structure:

-The pipeline uses five main directories to hold data, being input/, stitching/, sequencing/, phenotyping/, and output/.
+The pipeline uses six main directories to hold data, being `input/`, `stitching/`, `segmentation/`, `sequencing/`, `phenotyping/`, and `output/`.
 Additionally rawinput/ is used to hold the raw images from the microscope.
-The specific names of each folder can be changed in the config file.
 The names of the directories generally describe the purpose of each one, input/ holds the input files to the pipeline in a microscope independent format, stitching/ holds all files related to the stitching and alignment of the microscope images, sequencing/ contains files used to detect and call reads and segment cells, phenotyping/ holds files that measure the visual phenotypes of cells, and output/ holds the combined output of all these steps.
 The below sections go into more detail with each section of the pipeline.

-All of the processing directories (stitching/, sequencing/, phenotyping/) follow a similar structure.
-Each has its own input/ and output/ folder (eg stitching/output/ contains fully stitched images which are then copied into sequencing/input/ and phenotyping/input/ for further processing).
+All of the processing directories (`stitching/`, `segmentation/`, `sequencing/`, `phenotyping/`) follow a similar structure.
 In each of these folders the files contain nested directories following a similar pattern, including well??/, well??/tile??/, and well??/tile??/cycle??/.

-The first level of directories is always organized by well, with any well specific files residing in well??/, an example would be the raw image files for well 1, which would be at well1/raw.tif.
+The first level of directories is always organized by well, with any well specific files residing in well??/, an example would be the raw image files for well 1, which would be at `input/well1/raw.tif`.
 Well names are found from input files, either the raw .nd2 files in rawinput/ or the .tif files in input/.

 The next common level of organization are tiles, which are created by dividing up a well into an arbitrary grid of smaller sections.
 This is normally necessary to reduce memory requirements and allow for better parallelization, as full well images can reach 100k pixels square.
 A grid of tiles is represented in files by adding on `_grid{gridsize}` to the end of the well name, for example `well1_grid5`.
-However, it is necessary to mark at what point in the pipeline the grid is being used, as sequencing and phenotyping typically use different grid sizes depending on what analysis is needed in each step.
-Because of this, either `_seqgrid` or `_phenogrid` is used.
 Tile filenames follow the pattern `tile??x??y/` with the x and y grid position specified.
-To use the previous example, the raw image file for a single tile would be `well1_seqgrid5/tile02x02y/raw.tif`.
+To use the previous example, the raw image file for a single tile would be `stitching/well1_grid5/tile02x02y/raw.tif`.
 A more in depth description of tile splitting and merging can be found at the section Tiles below.

 A less common but still possible level of organization is a subset of a well, which follows the pattern `well??_subset{size}`.